 IG CFD trading is somewhat unusual in that it offers traders access to bond market CFDs.
 In the traditional markets, bonds are prized for their reliability and relatively low volatility, a trait that carries over into trading them as CFDs.
 Though the selection of bonds isn’t huge, it does offer another facet of trading that few other major brokers and best CFD brokers do.
 Bonds that can be traded through IG include:

 Rounding out the list are ETF CFDs.
 ETFs, or exchange-traded funds, are large trading funds, often built on indices, that are themselves traded on the open market.
 In more traditional investment, ETFs are usually used as tools for retirement and savings investment.
 As discussed in our what is CFDs page, they offer more short-term potential as CFDs.
-Though ETFs will likely not be a major component of your trading, having them available is useful as a means of diversification.
+Though ETFs will probably not be a major component of your trading, having them available is useful as a means of diversification.

 IG Markets Limited is ASIC regulated holding the Australian Financial Services License 220440.
 A requirement of this regulation is to for IG markets CFD trading client funds to be segregated in a separate bank account.
 This ensures that IG doesn’t use your account for hedging purposes.
 While the bank used isn’t specified by IG, all bank accounts are AA-rates.
 Another added benefit related to unrealised profits.
 These are also segregated in a separate providing added security for clients.